What Is an ABSN and Is It Worth It?

 1. Career Outlook and Opportunities

-The registered nursing field will grow by 6% from 2022 to 2032, according to the U.S. Bureau of Labor Statistics (BLS).
+The registered nursing field is expected to grow by 6% (Faster than average) over the next decade, according to the latest May 2024 U.S. Bureau of Labor Statistics (BLS) report.
 This growth is faster than the average for all other occupations.
-The BLS also reports that there will be 193,100 openings for RNs each year during that time.

 2. Salary

 Nurses make comfortable wages nationwide and are in high demand, suggesting a stable lifestyle.
-The BLS reports the average annual salary for registered nurses is $86,070 or $41.38 per hour.
+The BLS reports the average annual salary for registered nurses is $93,600 per year, $45.00 per hour.

 3. Return on Investment